spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 !!! tip
     Remember that there are multiple ways to interract with Spacelift.
 You can use the [GraphQL API](../../integrations/api.md), the [CLI](https://github.com/spacelift-io/spacectl), the [Terraform Provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs) or the web UI itself if you're feeling fancy.

-For simplicity, here is the current schema here, but it might change in the future:
+For simplicity, here is the current schema, but it might change in the future:

 <details> <!-- markdownlint-disable-line MD033 -->
 <summary>Click to expand</summary> <!-- markdownlint-disable-line MD033 -->